shmiko/shmiko.github.io/_posts/2016-08-14-google-maps-quick-start.md

-### Lets quickly setup a web server to eable running locally.
+### Lets quickly setup a web server to enable running locally.

-This very simple server is intended to be run using a Mac as Python is installed by default with OS X and as such this server command will just work.
+This very simple server is intended to be run whilst using a Mac, Python is installed by default with OS X and as such this server command will just work out of the box.
 &nbsp;&nbsp;Go to the command line and change to the current working directory and run the following to open your default browser to display the page just created which should now show a basic google map.
 ```javascript
 open "http://localhost:8080" && python -m SimpleHTTPServer 8080